Trying Odin (with a playground)

 The easiest way to get a taste of Odin is the playground I made (it powers the examples in this article).

 If you prefer local setup, the official site has a decent "Getting Started" guide.
-There are binaries for Windows, Linux and macOS, but unfortunately only for amd64 (x86_64).
+There are binaries for Windows, Linux and macOS.

 Specialization